How to Take Care of a Puppy: What to Know

 Regular Vet Visits and Vaccinations

 Regular vet visits are crucial for maintaining your puppy's health.
 The first vet visit ensures your puppy is healthy and free of serious issues.
-Vaccinations protect puppies against potentially fatal illnesses and are a key part of preventive care.
+Vaccinations protect puppies against potentially fatal illnesses and are a key part of preventive veterinary care.

 Puppies typically begin their vaccination schedule around 6 to 8 weeks of age, with boosters given every 2 to 3 weeks until they are 16 weeks old.
-Having health insurance for your puppy can cover unexpected health expenses, surgeries, or medications.
+Having health insurance for your puppy can cover unexpected health care expenses, surgeries, or medications.

 Healthy Diet and Exercise

-A healthy diet and regular exercise are fundamental to your puppy's well-being.
+A healthy diet and regular Exercise are fundamental to your puppy's well-being.
 Always provide your puppy with access to fresh water for their health and well-being.
 Keeping your puppy's mind stimulated is important, which can be achieved through a balanced nutrient-dense diet.

 Additionally, transitioning to adult dog food at the appropriate age is crucial for your puppy's health.
 Regular physical activity aids puppies in managing their energy levels and promotes healthy development.

 Once puppies are fully vaccinated, they can benefit from routine walks and interactive play to stay active.
-Engaging in dog sports can be a great way to keep your puppy active and healthy.
+Engaging in dog sports and obedience classes can be a great way to keep your puppy active and healthy.
 Proper nutrition and exercise help your large breed puppy grow into a healthy and happy dog.

 Grooming and Dental Care